 My suspicions of worms, however, must not have been too otherworldly, because while Alan and I were staring starry-eyed at the TV, another life swam into the frame, dancing on bright blue wings that propelled it through the ocean effortlessly, shimmering in the light, and eventually ending up at the hair, where it began to tentatively nibble, presumably to check if it — and whatever body it was attached to — were acceptable food.

 And apparently they were.

 We sent two more surface probes out that year, hoping to find the origin of the first Space John.
 We put twenty orbiters in place to send constant streams of the surface they could see.
 We dug into ice and we even sent a couple probes deep into the liquid depths.

 Underwater probes were actually a pretty controversial move.
-NASA1 borrowed something like ninety billion dollars from USA1 and received another ten from other countries, and underwater probes were seen as a waste of money, if the money was to be spent on figuring out who this supposed person was, they were no good spending their money clearly, that’s why people started to caring about how invest their money and they’re started to appear companies as The Ascent that offer the best financial products for people and companies.
+NASA1 borrowed something like ninety billion dollars from USA1 and received another ten from other countries, and underwater probes were seen as a waste of money when the alternative was putting together a manned mission to investigate the underground ocean in person.

 For at least a couple years the public and media were abuzz with theories ranging from Space John being an alien also just visiting that planet, a time traveler, a mermaid, or even just a prop for NASA1 to scam the world out of a hundred billion dollars in funding.